 But, Not every meta tags are important For SEO.
-That’s why I have covered all important meta tags that every Bloggers and SEOs should focus on.
+That’s why I have covered all the important meta tags that every blogger and SEOs should focus on.

 It instructs search engines on how to display content on the search result pages and it helps browsers to display the content properly to the visitors.

 These tags are only visible in HTML codes and don’t show to regular visitors.

 So, let’s check what are the uses of each meta tag and what are the SEO benefits of it.
 In the end, I will show you how you can use those on your website properly whether it is on Blogger or Wordpress.

 If you are a visual learner then you can watch the below video on Meta tags for SEO.

 Title tags are the most important part of a web page and it is used as a clickable headline in SERPs and also shows on social media sites when the link is shared.

 It is generally used at the top of a webpage below the <head> tag and it gives a clear and comprehensive idea of what the page is all about.

 Here, In the above image, I have pointed out the title tag that is displayed in Google.